gogoair/lavatory/docs/policies/index.rst

 For example, the repository ``yum-local`` should have a retention policy named ``yum_local.py``

 Anatomy of a Policy
 -------------------

 Each policy needs to provide one function, ``purgelist()``.
-This function takes one arguement, ``artifactory`` which is an object containing artifactory specific functions.
+This function takes one argument, ``artifactory`` which is an object containing artifactory specific functions.

 This function needs to return a list of artifacts to delete.

 Entry Function
 ~~~~~~~~~~~~~~

-The entrypoint to a policy is the function ``def purgelist(artifactory)``.
+The entry point to a policy is the function ``def purgelist(artifactory)``.
 The argument is an instance of the ``lavatory.utils.artifactory.Artifactory`` class
 and handles all communication with artifactory.